 (Prof. Pamela Snow)

-2003: Map of Europe (derived from Seymour, Aro & Erskine’s study) showing % of errors in word decoding at the end of the first year of formal school by country.
-The UK children in the study lived in Scotland.
-At that time, nearly all children throughout the UK were taught using a ‘balanced word reading approach, not high quality phonics.
+2003: Map of Europe (Dehaene 2009 p231: data derived from Seymour, Aro & Erskine’s study) showing % of errors in word decoding at the end of the first year of formal school by country.
+At that time, nearly all children throughout the UK were taught using a ‘balanced word reading approach, not high-quality phonics.

 ”Aggregate children entering school all have the minimal prerequisites to be taught how to read…Since the kids all started with the same minimal prerequisites, the “deficiency” has to be in the instruction the children receive”